 Certain OEMs offer the per-app option to disable or limit Mobile Data.
 Therefore, if you are unable to receive messages on WhatsApp when the mobile data is ON, we recommend checking this feature that’s possibly preventing WhatsApp from using the mobile connection.

 - Select Apps.

 - Choose WhatsApp from the list.

-- Under the Restrict data usage, make sure that both WLAN and Mobile Data are enabled.
+- Under the Restrict data usage or Mobile data, make sure that Allow background data usage and Allow background data usage while Data saver is on are enabled.

 - Now, open WhatsApp, click on the 3-dot menu, and open Settings.